- Breastfeeding 101 illustrates the basics in understanding breastfeeding.

 - Position your baby for feeding when you see the first signs of hunger.
 If he’s ready to feed he is alert, calm and smacking his lips.
 Don’t wait for him to fuss and cry.

-Breastmilk has three distinct stages, each providing the nutrition your baby needs when he needs it.
+Breastmilk has three distinct stages: first milk, transitional milk and mature milk.
+Each one provides the nutrition your baby needs, when he needs it.

 Burping your breastfed baby

 Though your breasts don’t have air in them, your baby may swallow air in the process of latching-on and off the breasts, or if he’s crying.
 Knowing when your baby is ready to burp is essential to understanding breastfeeding.

 - Let your baby feed until he releases the breast then use that opportunity to see if he’s ready to burp.

 - It’s important to give your baby the opportunity to burp, but don’t be alarmed if he doesn’t.
 Breastfed babies swallow less air and so usually have less need to burp.